ddenley/Multi-Person-Quiz/README.md

 - introduce other variations to express more accurately intents
 - Deal with synonyms (USA = US = United States ..., Vatican city = Vatican, Myanmar = Burma etc.)
 - implement test stories, which would help for model evaluation

+### Nota Bene
+The action "action_update_answer" is in fact the registering of the first answer (therefore, made by "user 1").
+It doesn't check anything (since "user 2" hasn't spoken yet).
+Afterward, it is never used again, we use rather check_answer to do the next updates and answer checks (to see if the answers of each match).
+May have to rename it in "initial answer update".

 ## Launching